tnielens/saddle/README.md

 ============

-Saddle is a data manipulation library for Scala that provides array-backed, indexed, one- and two-dimensional data structures that are judiciously specialized on JVM primitives to avoid the overhead of boxing and unboxing.
+Saddle is a data manipulation library for Scala that provides array-backed, indexed, one- and two-dimensional data structures that are specialized on JVM primitives to avoid the overhead of boxing and unboxing.

-Saddle offers vectorized numerical calculations, automatic alignment of data along indices, robustness to missing (N/A) values, and facilities for I/O.
+Saddle offers numerical calculations, automatic alignment of data along indices, robustness to missing (N/A) values, and facilities for I/O.

 Saddle draws inspiration from several sources, among them the R programming